Academic Affairs. College of Natural Sciences, Forestry and Agriculture. School of Forest Resources (University of Maine) Records

 The record series Correspondence contains various correspondence of the heads of the Department of Forestry D. B. Demeritt and R.I.
 Ashman on a range of subjects related to the administration of the Department.

-The record series Program Records & Publications contains copies of various Department of Forestry publications, including: histories of the Department, newsletters, programs from specific events, educational publications, brochures and fliers regarding specific events, lectures, seminars, courses and programs, and various Department reports.
+The record series Program Records & Publications contains copies of various School of Forest Resources, College of Forest Resources, and Department of Forestry publications, including: histories of the Department, newsletters, programs from specific events, educational publications, brochures and fliers regarding specific events, lectures, seminars, courses and programs, and various Department reports.

 The record series Alumni Records contains copies of the College of Forest Resources Forestry-Wildlife Alumni Association newsletter, replies to an alumni questionnaire, and correspondence with alumni.